isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-first-words-women-poets-from-singapore.md

 <img src="/images/vol-10-issue-1/womenpoets/sampling_of_Rosaly_Puthucheary.jpg">
 These books are a sampling of Rosaly Puthucheary’s poetry.
 She has also written two novels to date. <i>All rights reserved, National Library Board Singapore, 2014.</i></div>

+#### **Angeline Yap (1959–)**

 Angeline Yap is the youngest poet featured in this article.
-She began writing as a child and contributed many poems during the 1970s and 1980s to periodicals such as <i>Saya, Focus and Singa</i>.
+She began writing as a child and contributed many poems during the 1970s and 1980s to periodicals such as <i>Saya, Focus</i> and <i>Singa</i>.
 Nurtured by the late Marie Bong who taught her to write not with her head but her heart, Yap won many prizes in writing competitions organised by the Ministry of Culture, NUS Literary Society and the National Book Development Council.
-Marie Bong was the former headmistress of CHIJ Katong and long-time editor of the student literary magazine Saya.
+Marie Bong was the former headmistress of CHIJ Katong and long-time editor of the student literary magazine <i>Saya</i>.
 Yap’s poems were republished in 1986 under the title <i>Collected Poems</i>, and have appeared in contemporary anthologies such as <i>The Poetry of Singapore</i> (1985) and <i>Journeys: Words, Home and Nation</i> (1995).
 Yap is also a mentor with the National Arts Council’s Mentor Access Project and released her second book of poems <i>Closing My Eyes to Listen</i> in 2011.
 Her latest outing sees a shift in direction towards spiritual contemplation, much like Lee Tzu Pheng’s more recent works.
 The following poem written in “almost colloquial”[^11] language is the first of two poems titled <i>“Song of a Singaporean”</i>.

 Yap’s poem, <i>“Colours”</i>, was also featured in the exhibition <i>“Calligraphy in Collaboration with Poets and Artists”</i> with American calligrapher, Thomas Ingmire, in 2013.